California biotech company, Amgen, investing $1 billion in Wake County, creating more than 300 jobs

 "North Carolina's reputation as one of the world's leading centers for biotechnology soars even higher with today's decision by Amgen," said Governor Cooper.
 "North Carolina offers everything an innovative biotech company needs to succeed, especially our highly trained, dedicated and diverse workforce which is fine-tuned to the needs of this critical industry."

-Although specific wages will vary depending on job role, the average salary of the new positions at Amgen is $91,527.
+Although specific wages vary on job role, the average salary of the new positions at Amgen is $91,527.
 The current average wage in Wake County stands at $74,866.